Policy and Procedure Name:

 until the claim is re-filed.

-When the IW requests dismissal of the claim
+g.
+When the IW requests dismissal of the claim after

-after expiration of the initial determination appeal period and the claim is in
+expiration of the initial determination appeal period and the claim is in a

 i.